HITECHCRIME/HC_SG139/README.md

 nobody is around
 world chants
 with silent vibrations
-it's the riddim of death
+(it's the riddim of death)

-world chants
+world chants of
 riddim of death
 forlorn despite
 her sacrifice won't be enough
-blood in excess played
+to satiate blood in excess
-to let people emerge

-scrolls open
+played scrolls open
 not a whim of chance
 to save the human breath
 accomodate accomodate accomodate
+to let people emerge